 With the Power Pack battery accessory, for example, the phone suddenly feels almost three times bigger than when you started out.
 You may not need the battery pack considering the Moto Z Play's heftier battery size, thankfully.

-You will (and should) enjoy the back covers (called Style Shells, according to Motorola) because the Z Play as a reflective glass back and exposed 16 modular pins that aren't nearly as appealing.
+You will (and should) enjoy the back covers (called Style Shells, according to Motorola) because the Z Play has a reflective glass back and exposed 16 modular pins.
+They aren't nearly as appealing.

 The coolest mod is the Moto Z Insta-Share projector.
 It's a mini projector that shines your phone's screen anywhere you want at a size of 70 inches before distortion kicks in.

-It's easy to use, living up to the instant name, and is an easy way to shine YouTube videos anywhere in the world (except ironically in Lenovo's own home country of China where Google services are blocked – but everywhere else).
+It's easy to use, living up to the 'instant' name, and is an effortless way to shine YouTube videos anywhere in the world (except ironically in Lenovo's own home country of China where Google services are blocked – but everywhere else).
 Video looks okay at 480p, and will save your back from lugging around a big, heavy projector

 This projector fits in a pocket (though barely, at size close to 70mm) and has an embedded kickstand for tilting and automatic keytoning.
 Focus can be adjusted manually via a side dial.